 How to calibrate a Decade Resistance Box

-Resistance box calibration is very simple; it is the same as a single resistor.
+The decade resistance box calibration procedure is very simple; it is the same as a single resistor.
 The procedure is to verify the accuracy of the resistors installed in the decade resistance box.

 The only main reference standard to be used is a precision multimeter, where the resistance value that is set in the knob of the decade box is compared to the display of the multimeter.